ianklug/bemini/README.md

 Production Beminis are two-layer FR4, 1.6mm thick.
 The RP2040 versions measure 220x70mm.
 They are assembled using lead-free solder.
 BOM and Centroid files are present for each board in the format expected by JLCPCB.

 The USB connector is a [GCT USB4085](https://gct.co/connector/usb4085).
 The hot-swap sockets are [Kailh sockets](https://www.kailhswitch.com/mechanical-keyboard-switches/box-switches/mechanical-keyboard-switches-kailh-pcb-socket.html).
 The encoder sockets are [Mill-Max 3305 receptacles](https://www.mill-max.com/products/receptacle/3305).
 The encoder is a [Bourns PES12](https://www.bourns.com/pdfs/pes12.pdf).
-An [Alps EC12](https://tech.alpsalpine.com/prod/e/html/encoder/incremental/ec12e/ec12e_list.html) or other EC12 series encoders will also work.
+An [Alps EC12E](https://tech.alpsalpine.com/e/products/category/encorder/sub/02/series/ec12e/) will also work.
 The RGB LED is a WS2812B.

 ## License